gjumaan/trending-youtube-etl/README.md

 6. Iterate over "items" list and append the various ids and titles in separate lists to create new dataframes.

-7. Merge the United States (US) and Canadian (CA) video databases with respective category dataframes.
+7. Merge the US and CA video databases with respective category dataframes.

 8. Once merged, add "country" column to merged dataframes to specify which country the data originates from more clearly.